onmax/nimiq-ui/docs/vitepress-theme/frontmatter.md

 outline: false
 widget: true

-# Or hide both by disabling the entire sidebar
+# Or hide both by disabling the entire secondary sidebar
-sidebar: false
+secondarySidebar: false
 ---
 ```